Top 10 Interview Questions & Answers | TCP/UDP

 Source Port and Destination Port fields (16 bits each); Sequence Number field (32 bits); Acknowledgement Number field (32 bits); Data Offset (a.k.a.
 Header Length) field (variable length); Reserved field (6 bits); Flags field (6 bits) contains the various flags: URG, ACK, PSH, RST, SYN, FIN; Window field (16 bits); Checksum field (16 bits) ; Urgent pointer field (16 bits) ; Options field (variable length) & Data field (variable length).

 Q10.
-List out some TCP/IP ports and protocols.
+List out common TCP/IP ports and protocols.

-Ans: I am listing some TCP/IP ports and protocols:
+Ans: I am listing out common TCP/IP ports and protocols:

 Subscribe us to receive more such articles updates in your email.